On polynomials with given Hilbert function and applications: Apolarity and local cactus rank

-In this section we present an example of a quartic polynomial whose cubic tail has more partials and then we compute the local cactus rank of a cubic surface, as mentioned in the introduction.
+In this subsection we restrict to characteristic $0$.
+First we present an example of a quartic polynomial whose cubic tail has more partials than the polynomial itself.
+Similar examples play a role in our computation of the local cactus rank of a general cubic surface, the main issue in this section.

-\begin{example} Let ${f = {x_1}^2x_2 + {x_2}^2}$ and ${g = {x_1}^4 + f}$.
+\begin{example} Let ${f = x_1^{\:2}x_2 + x_2^{\:2}}$ and ${g = x_1^{\:4} + f}$.
 Then $\df(f)$ has a basis

 thus ${\dim_\KK\df(f) = 6}$.
 On the other hand, $\df(g)$ is spanned by